-Kerala Govt Supports Lecturer Who Refused 'Dress Code' of Wearing Sarees to Work
+Kerala Govt Supports Lecturer Who Refused ‘Dress Code’ of Wearing Sarees to Work

 The Kerala government recently put out an official circular backing college teachers’ right to wear what they want.
-The policy was reasserted officially after a teacher was asked to wear sarees (she was wearing a suit) if she wants to continue at the institution.
+The policy was reasserted officially after a teacher was asked to wear sarees (she was wearing a kurta and leggings) if she wants to continue at the institution.

 “The government has already made clear its stance in this regard multiple times.
 Teachers have every right to dress as per their comfort in Kerala regardless of the kind of institutes they work at.
 This practice of imposing saree on our teachers is not conducive to Kerala’s progressive attitude,” the state’s Higher Education minister R. Bindu said in a statement.

 Sartorial policing often happens through unwritten channels.
 The Kerala government issued a government circular in 2008 clarifying that saree is not mandatory workwear — effectively giving teachers the right to wear churidar and salwar on duty.
-In the current case, the young lecturer at Thrissur’s Kerala Varma College wore churidars to the college regularly.
-Despite having necessary qualifications, the authorities insisted that she had to wear a saree if she wanted to continue working at the institution.
+In the current case, the young lecturer from Kodungaloor, Kerala, wore churidars to the college.
+She was offered a position and was asked to wear a sari as a requisite; but she told the authorities she didn’t own a sari and didn’t know how to drape one.
+Despite having necessary qualifications, the authorities insisted on this dress code if she wanted to continue working at the institution.
+The lecturer then declined the position.

 The sartorial question is not semantic that can be easily overlooked or accepted as an occupational hazard.
 Like any other outfit, wearing a saree should be a matter of convenience.
 Even before, teachers have protested any dress code requirements because of the discomfort and the time it takes to drape a saree in the morning.”